 بسم الله الرحمن الرحيم

-If in addition to this, he carries a wrong perception that the truth he is being called to (prevents him obtaining) his status, honour, desires and goals, the (reason behind being) prevented from accepting the truth becomes very intense.
+If in addition to this, he carries a wrong perception that the truth he is being called to [will prevent him from acquiring] his status, honour, desires and goals, the [reason behind being prevented] from accepting the truth becomes very intense.

 To be continued…Inshaa-Aallaah